Dunblane F.C.: League football

 Apart from the first season in 1891–92, when Dunblane was runners-up to Raith Rovers F.C., the club struggled in the Midland League, normally finishing near the bottom, but did win the Central League in 1903–04.
-However that competition only had three teams in it and Dunblane took the title having won one match, as the club was awarded another after Strathallan F.C. did not turn up.
+However that competition only had three teams in it and Dunblane took the title having won one match, as the club was awarded another after Strathallan (which, until 1901, was the Dunblane reserve side) did not turn up.

 Colours

 The club originally played in "bright scarlet" shirts and white shorts, with the shorts changing to navy from 1892.
 The red shirts gave the club its nickname of the Heather.

 Ground

 The club played at Kippenross Park until 1887 and Duckburn Park afterwards.